brikis98/yevgeniy-brikman-homepage/_posts/2007-11-28-gears-of-war-review.md

 the bad guys, for example, make the same stupid screaming/grunting noise every time they appear.
 Many of the guns don't have any real "boom" to them - they just sound like like a piece of paper stuck in a fan.
-Combined with the impotency of many of the guns (see the gamplay section below), you sometimes feel like you're firing spitballs.
+Combined with the impotency of many of the guns (see the gameplay section below), you sometimes feel like you're firing spitballs.

 ## Plot:  5.0/10